daattali/beautiful-jekyll/_posts/2019-11-10-using-ansible-2-9-resource-modules.md

       config: "{{ l3_interfaces }}"
 ```

-All that's required to configure multiple interfaces is to pass the correctly the correctly formatted list, which could be stored in a variable file such as the device's corresponding host_vars file.
+All that's required to configure multiple interfaces is to pass the correctly the correctly formatted list, which could be stored in a variable file such as the device's corresponding `host_vars` file.

 ## Conclusion

-<p>Ansible 2.9 significantly matures the ability for network automators to leverage the tool at scale, by beginning to develop a standardised data model for the retrieval, storage, and execution of network configuration.</p>
+Ansible 2.9 significantly matures the ability for network automators to leverage the tool at scale, by beginning to develop a standardised data model for the retrieval, storage, and execution of network configuration.

-<p>New network modules are being written to align with this strategy, so at this time only a few subsets of configuration parameters are available, such as the Cisco IOS modules below; however, more will be debuted in upcoming releases:</p>
+New network modules are being written to align with this strategy, so at this time only a few subsets of configuration parameters are available, such as the Cisco IOS modules below; however, more will be debuted in upcoming releases:

 ```yaml
 ios_interfaces